galaxyproject/galaxy-hub/src/news/GCC2015Scholarships/index.md

 To apply for a scholarship qualifying applicants need to

 1. [Submit a poster abstract](http://bit.ly/gcc2015sub).  **The deadline is May 1**
-1. Have a faculty member / PI send a letter of recommendation to the [mailto:community-fund@lists.galaxyproject.org](Galaxy Community Fund Board) no later than May 15.
+1. Have a faculty member / PI send a letter of recommendation to the [Galaxy Community Fund Board](mailto:community-fund@lists.galaxyproject.org) no later than May 15.
 1. Submit an [application form](http://bit.ly/gcc2015scholarship), no later than May 1.
 1. Have sufficient funds to cover your travel and other expenses.